mrfrontend-development/gatsby-mrfrontend-blog/content/blog/2017/11/03-5-tips-landing-first-junior-web-development-job.md

   5 tips for landing your first Junior Web
   Development job!
 author: Raymon S
-post_excerpt: "You want to gain more serious experience, to get a real job as Junior Web Developer.
+excerpt: "You want to gain more serious experience, to get a real job as Junior Web Developer.
 With these 5 tips, I'm gonna help you to achieve this!"

 slug: 2017/11/5-tips-landing-first-junior-web-development-job/
 published: true